7 Brilliant Reasons to Shop Local and Show Your Support for Small Businesses

 Shopping Locally Boosts the Economy

 A local small business needs to be profitable to survive, which means customers are the main component.
 Buying from local businesses puts money back into the local economy, which benefits both the business and the tax base.
-For every dollar spent at locally owned businesses, $68 will stay in the community.
+For every $100 you spend at locally owned businesses, $68 will stay in the community.
 That money creates jobs and opens additional opportunities for downstream vendors and suppliers.
 As the community grows, a competitor may be opening a store, providing healthy competition that leads to better products, service, prices, and more shoppers.

 Protect the Environment by Buying Local